Master's Contemporary Asian Studies

 Focus on research

-The lecturers in the Contemporary Asian Studies are all active researchers, who bring knowledge on the latest developments in the field of Asian studies to the programme.
+The lecturers in the Contemporary Asian Studies are all active researchers, who bring knowledge on the latest developments in the field of Asian studies to the programme (see Staff page).
 The core staff in the programme are leading cutting-edge research projects on different themes in Asia.
 Insights from these research projects are integrated into the courses in the programme, and students also enjoy the opportunity to conduct their own field-research in collaboration with these research projects.

 Ambition in research?